frictionlessdata/frictionlessdata.io/doc/publish.md

 That's it!

-And once you have packaged up your data making it aviailable for others is as simple as [putting it online][online].
+And once you have packaged up your data making it available for others is as simple as [putting it online][online].

 [online]: /doc/publish-online

+## Start By Choosing One Of The Below Options

 <div class="row">
   <div class="span2">